General Lab Information

 program image

-The Mini-Semester program provides undergraduate students interested in the science, technology, engineering, and mathematics fields the opportunity to interact with scientists and research in a real-world setting at Brookhaven National Laboratory.
+The Mini-Semester program provides undergraduate STEM students an exciting opportunity to interact with world-renowned scientists, engineers and research in a real-world setting at Brookhaven National Laboratory.

 • Technical/Engineering